AlyssaSeholm/InfoTrack/InfoTrack.Domain/README.md

 It should not depend on any infrastructure concerns like databases, web frameworks, etc.

-## Setup and Configuration

-Instructions for setting up the project...

 ## Dependencies

 This project should not have dependencies on other projects to maintain domain purity.

-## Contribution

-Contact info...